matn7/Google-Platform-Notes/gcp/GCPKubernetes.md

 **Deployment has three different lifecycle states**

-- Progressing State.
+- Progressing State
-- Complete State.
+- Complete State
-- Failed State.
+- Failed State

 **There are three ways to create deployment**